shawntabrizi/substrate-collectables-workshop/Extras/Auction/finalizing-an-auction.md

 let auctions = Self::auctions_expire_at(<system::Module<T>>::block_number());
 ```

-In the `on_finalise` function, we will go through each auction and resolve it:
+In the `on_finalize` function, we will go through each auction and resolve it:

 1. Before writing to storage we check kitty owner, high bidder, and make sure the bidder is not the kitty owner (if they are equal, it means no bidders).